-Coolant entered the combustion chamber
+Coolant has entered the combustion chamber

 Inspection